-- Look for certification services and training possibilities in your region/country.
+- Look for certification services and training possibilities in your region or country.

 - Never make claims that you cannot support.

-It takes time before a buyer decides making a contract with a new coffee supplier.
-Usually, he has a number of good suppliers with longstanding relations.
-Do not expect to have a deal after you submitted a first coffee sample: Sometimes, it takes one or two years of exchange of information and samples, before you get an order.
+It takes time before a buyer decides to make a contract with a new coffee supplier.
+Usually, the buyer has a number of good suppliers with longstanding relations.
+Do not expect to have a deal after you submitted a first coffee sample.
+Sometimes, it takes one or two years exchanging information and samples before you get an order.

 - Make sure you have someone who speaks English available, and who checks and answers emails every day.

-- If a buyer does not answer, do not hesitate to remind him and ask for feedback on the cupping of your coffee sample
+- If a buyer does not answer, do not hesitate to send reminders and ask for feedback on the cupping of your coffee sample.

-- Plan your export marketing activities: schedule Skype/phone calls to prospects, schedule updating the ‘News’ tab on your website, and inform all prospects when you visit Europe for example.
+- Plan your export marketing activities: schedule calls with prospective buyers, schedule updating the ‘News’ tab on your website, and inform all prospective buyers when you visit Europe for example.